-With 2021 seeing a rush of successful IPOs in India, and a huge number of investors seeking to encash attractive listing returns, it is important to be able to evaluate investment opportunities yourself instead of simply buying into the general craze.
+Seeing a rush of successful Initial Public Offerings (IPOs) in India and a huge number of investors seeking to encash attractive listing returns, it is important to be able to evaluate investment opportunities yourself instead of simply buying into the general craze.

-Reading the IPO prospectus is always a good place to start, and then there are other factors to consider which we have highlighted in today’s post.
+Reading the IPO prospectus is always a good place to start, and then there are other factors to consider, which we have highlighted in this article.

 As companies going public seek to raise funds from investors, there should be a clear statement in the prospectus about how the money will be used.